someshd7/SoftConsole/README.md

 ## Migrating from SoftConsole v5.1 to v5.2

+This section describes converting the SoftConsole applications from v5.1 to v5.2 or later.
+If you are using SoftConsole version 5.2 or later, this section can be ignored.
 SoftConsole v5.1 uses the [Roa Logic Eclipse Plugin for RISC-V GNU Toolchain](https://github.com/RoaLogic/riscv_gnu_eclipse) for RISC-V development support.
 SoftConsole v5.2 uses the [GNU MCU Eclipse plugins](https://gnu-mcu-eclipse.github.io/) for RISC-V and Cortex-M development support.
 Because different plugins are used, RISC-V projects from v5.1 are not compatible with v5.2 (and vice versa) and when opened all project properties will appear blank and the project will not build.